rhoiyds/tc-weather-app/README.md

 - [x] Cross-browser compatible back to Internet Explorer 11
 - [x] Use the latest versions of TypeScript, ESLint, prettier, babel, webpack, Emotion, React (with Hooks, FC) and xState/Redux
 - [x] Use data from OpenWeatherMap (or anywhere else) and axios for API requests
-- [x] Use icons from here or anywhere else
+- [x] Use icons from WeatherIcons library or anywhere else
 - [x] Use the League Gothic font or any other you prefer
 - [x] Add some unit tests
 - [x] Use a Git repository